Archaeo-Programmer/paleoMAT/README.md

 MAT (Modern Analog Technique).

-This is the official R package for [paleoMAT](https://github.com/Archaeo-Programmer/paleomat), which contains all code associated with the analyses described and presented, including figures and tables, in Gillreath-Brown et al. 2023 (revisions submitted):
+This is the official R package for [paleoMAT](https://github.com/Archaeo-Programmer/paleomat), which contains all code associated with the analyses described and presented, including figures and tables, in Gillreath-Brown et al. 2023:

 Gillreath-Brown, A., R. K. Bocinsky, and T. A. Kohler (2023).
-A Low-Frequency Summer Temperature Reconstruction for the United
-    States Southwest, 3000 BC – AD 2000.
-Revisions submitted to *The Holocene* for further review.
+A Low-Frequency Summer Temperature Reconstruction for the United States Southwest, 3000 BC – AD 2000. *The Holocene*.

 All code for analysis and reconstruction is in [UUSS_MAT_Reconstruction.Rmd](vignettes/UUSS_MAT_Reconstruction.Rmd) and all code for figures and tables is in [Paleomat_Figures.Rmd](vignettes/Paleomat_Figures.Rmd).